adamectimotei/jwt-threat-matrix/attacks/none-algorithm.md

 JWTs include an `alg` field in the header to specify the signing algorithm.
 The special value `none` indicates that the token is **not signed**.
 Most libraries reject this by default, but some applications may:
 - Accept `alg: none` due to misconfiguration
 - Fail to validate the `alg` field at all
-- Be vulnerable to obfuscated values like `"None"` or mixed casing
+- Be vulnerable to obfuscated values like `None` or mixed casing

 If signature verification is skipped based on this value, the attacker can supply any payload they want and still pass authentication.